 Recently, a friend of mine asked me where was the best place to advertise her book?
 I mean most indie authors know about BookBub, but not everybody can afford that, so I decided to go on a mission and find out.

 Before I go on, I have to give the obvious disclaimer: Advertising of any kind isn’t going to guarantee book sales.
 In fact, I met an author whose book sales went down while doing a BookBub ad.
 Yikes!
+Anyway, I’m not affiliated with any of these companies, so use them, don’t use them, I don’t care.

 Trends In Book Advertising: Social Media & Amazon Ads

 Thriller writer Mark Dawson started a Facebook advertising course for authors which was very popular with indie authors.
-However, not every authors saw success, for example, YA and children’s authors didn’t seem to get the results that romance authors do.
-Also, Facebook advertising is a tricky beast and many authors don’t have the ability or patience to learn the intricate nuances of advertising.
+However, not every author saw success, for example, YA and children’s authors didn’t seem to get the results that romance authors do.
+Also, Facebook advertising is a tricky beast and many authors don’t have the ability or patience to learn the intricate nuances of social media advertising.
 Another thing worth noting is that even though it’s considered cheaper, Facebook advertising costs can add up if you don’t know what you’re doing.

 As if that weren’t enough, a year later, Amazon ads became hot and this made more sense to some authors like me.
 Instead of luring people to Amazon from Facebook, why not advertise to people already on Amazon?
-Chances are they’re at Amazon to buy something so why not entice them with a book?
+Chances are they’re at Amazon looking to buy something so why not entice them with a book?
 Indie author Brian Meeks created a course on Teachable for those looking to learn about Amazon ads, the course is expensive but if you can’t afford that, he also has a book on the subject called, Mastering Amazon Ads and it’s available of course, at Amazon.

 If you’re not sure which one you want to try, Amazon has a free course for beginners and Facebook has courses that are also, 100% free as well.
 Also, Dave Chesson, of Kindlepreneur, has a free course on Amazon ads.
 If you’re interested, you should check the free courses first before committing to a paid advertising course.